Nursing in India: 19th century

 In 1871, the first school of nursing was started in Government General Hospital, Madras with a six-month diploma midwives programme with four students.
 The first nursing school for women was started at Kanpur's Saint Catherine's Hospital by Dr Alice Marval.

 Four female superintendents and four trained nurses from England were posted to Madras.
 Between 1890 and 1900, many schools, under either missions or government, were started in various parts of India.
 In the 20th century, national nursing associations were started.

-In 1897, B. C. Roy worked to the standards of nursing and nurses of both sexes.
+In 1897, B. C. Roy worked to the standards of nursing and nurses of both Genders.

 Qualifications

-The Indian Nursing Council recognises several levels of nurses:
+The Indian Nursing Council recognizes several levels of nurses: